r18n/r18n/README.md

 # R18n

 R18n is an i18n tool to translate your Ruby application into several languages.
 It contains a core gem and out-of-box wrapper plugins for frameworks or environments (Rails, Sinatra, Merb, desktop).

-For more feature descriptions and a tutorial see the `r18n-core/` directory.
-For special How To see the plugins directory for your environment.

 ## Quick Demo